mxomasuku/blog_portfolio/content/blog/firebase-auth-session-cookies.md

 ---

-## The Problem: Firebase’s Client SDK Doesn’t Work on the Backend
+## The Problem: Firebase's Client SDK Doesn't Work on the Backend

-Let’s say you're building a dashboard or internal admin panel.
+Let's say you're building a dashboard or internal admin panel.
 Naturally, you want to:

 - Accept an email/password login
 - Log in the user from your backend
 - Create a session you can trust

-However, firebase’s `signInWithEmailAndPassword()` **only exists in the frontend SDK** — it doesn’t work in Node.js.
-That’s a problem if you’re trying to test your backend auth flows *before* the frontend is ready.
+However, firebase's `signInWithEmailAndPassword()` **only exists in the frontend SDK** — it doesn't work in Node.js.
+That's a problem if you're trying to test your backend auth flows *before* the frontend is ready.

-if you try to use signInWithEmailAndPassword on you api in postman you get an error like this:
+If you try to use signInWithEmailAndPassword on your api in postman you get an error like this:

 ```
 email || !password) return res.status(400).json({ error: 'Missing credentials' });
 Property 'idToken' does not exist on type 'unknown'.ts(2339)
 ```

 ---